-The courses outlined below is available through this school.
-While this course is delivered by an external provider, the enrolment process and ongoing support for you as a student will be through the school.
+The courses outlined below are available through this school.
+While these courses are delivered by external providers, the enrolment process and ongoing support for you as a student will be through the College.

-VET courses are based on specific units of competency, with the successful completion of a number of units of competency leading to qualification.
-Results for units of competency are 'Competent' and 'Not Yet Competent'.
+VET courses are based on specific Units of competency, with the successful completion of a number of units of competency leading to qualification.
+Results for Units of competency are 'Competent' and 'Not Yet Competent'.
 Where students have been deemed 'Not Yet Competent' on an assessment item, that item (or an alternative) will need to be attempted and submitted again, until the student has gained competence in the particular skill or knowledge being assessed.

-Assessment instruments in these course will always be focused on 'real world' situations, and will reflect current work practices in a range of industries.
+Assessment instruments in these courses will always be focused on 'real world' situations, and will reflect current work practices in a range of industries.

-The VET qualifications contained in this booklet is current.
+The VET qualifications contained in this booklet are current.
 Should a new version of a Qualification be released, a plan to transition to a new version for students who do not complete before the expiry date will be put into place.

-Funding for the Certificate II qualifications is available through VETis funding provided through the government.
+Funding for the Certificate II qualifications is available through VETis funding provided by government.
 This funding is available to any student who has not previously engaged in any Certificate II qualification.